Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Provided you give the attention and care they need, this inquisitive creature can be a wonderful pet to own.

-I hope I helped you learn a bit more about the Abyssinian piggy, but let me know if there’s anything I’ve missed or are unsure of.
+I hope that this Abyssinian guinea pig care guide helped you learn a bit more about the Abyssinian piggy, but let me know if there’s anything I’ve missed or are unsure of.